THE STORY OF QUARVUE

 The family name is an unusual one, unique in Omeath but once better known in North Monaghan.
 According to local tradition that is where the Casserleys came from, part of the great tide of refugees driven southwards by the Plantation of Ulster in the early years of the 17th century.
 Omeath was part of the lands belonging to the Cistercian Abbey in Newry which were seized by Nicholas Bagenal, later Marshall of Queen Elizabeth’s army in Ireland, at the dissolution of the monasteries in the 1540s.
 In the 18th century the lands were in the hands of the Paget/Bayly family, descendants of Bagenal.
 In 1765, when the untitled Nicholas Bayly took over the estate, one of his listed tenants was Edward Cassaley (sic).
 By 1784, Patrick Casselly (sic) held over 30 acres, mostly mountain grazing, from Lord Paget, a member of the Bayly branch of the family.

-There is no way of dating the house, which probably evolved slowly from a one-room thatched cottage.
+There is no way of dating the house, which probably evolved slowly from a one-room thatched cottage where the kitchen now is.
 The footprint of the current house can be clearly seen on the Griffiths valuation map of 1857 …

 It already had a slate roof in the 1901 census (which recorded the family name as Casserley) with byre and pigsty alongside.
 The kitchen end of the farmhouse is built without any proper foundation, indicating that it may have started life as a one-room cabin with low, relatively light walls.